eflanili7881/AdobeRepackerAndInstallerScript/README.md

 # Limitations
 - ZIP file must not exceed 2 GB.
 I tested this with HyperDrive installer engine and it throwed error.
 But I didn't tested this with RIBS engine.
 May it supports 2 GB+ files or not.
 Proceed with caution.
+- If original Adobe CC 2015 application is installed with original RIBS engine, use install-admin-existing.bat.
+You need to run this file as administrator for replacing OOBE folder on C:\Program Files\Adobe.
+This folder is where the installer engine is.
+If no Adobe application was installed before, use install-fresh.bat.
+You can run this file as normal user.